anssih/finqwerty/README.md

 ## Layout files

-Some of the Pro1 layouts (e.g. fin/nor/swe, cze qwerty) and all Pro1 QWERTZ layouts are generated from other layouts automatically by `generate_layouts.py` during the build process and are therefore not found in this repository.
+Some of the Pro1 layouts (e.g. fin/nor/swe, cze qwerty) and all Pro1 X QWERTZ layouts are generated from other layouts automatically by `generate_layouts.py` during the build process and are therefore not found in this repository.

 For convenience, all the `.kcm` files, including automatically generated ones, from the latest FinQwerty release can be found here: